azuredemoenvironment/ade/README.md

           rg-ALIAS-REGION_SHORTCODE-dns

-    - In this example `ALIAS` represents an unique name that will be used globally, within the Azure Demo Environment and `REGION_SHORTCODE` is the shortened form of the primary region (e.g. `eus` for the _East US_ region).
+    - In this example `ALIAS` represents an unique name associated with resources used globally within the Azure Demo Environment  and `REGION_SHORTCODE` is the shortened form of the primary region (e.g. `eus` for the _East US_ region).
       For example:

           rg-dvader-eus-dns